-Using theoretical numbers, if you had taxable income of $30,000 last year, you would pay 10 percent on the first $9,700 and 12 percent on dollar 9,701 through dollar 30,000.
-If you earned $39,476, you’d pay 22 percent tax only on that one dollar over $39,475!
+Using theoretical numbers, if you had $30,000 of taxable income in 2020, you would pay 10 percent on the first $9,875 and 12 percent on dollar 9,876 through dollar 40,125.
+If you earned $40,126, you’d pay 22 percent tax only on that one dollar over $40,125!
 You wouldn’t pay 22 percent in taxes on your entire income.

 For some reason, people seem to think that itemizing deductions means that you’re saving a lot of money on your taxes.
 And this may be true in some cases.
 But many who itemize deductions aren’t saving nearly as much money as they think they are.

-All that you’re saving is the difference between your standard deduction and the total of your itemized deductions.
+All that you’re saving is the difference between the standard deduction and the total of your itemized deductions.
 Plus, a deduction reduces only your taxable income — not your actual tax due.
 So if you’re in the 22-percent tax bracket, each dollar of deduction saves you only 22 cents in taxes paid.

 I’ve heard several people argue that you shouldn’t pay off student loans or mortgages early because the interest is tax-deductible.
-But while there could be other legitimate arguments for not paying off these types of loans quickly, tax deductibility isn’t one of them.
+But though there could be other legitimate arguments for not paying off these types of loans quickly, tax deductibility isn’t one of them.